redpesk-common/afb-test/docs/Reference/1_BindingAssertFunctions.md

 * **_AFT.assertVerbStatusError(api, verb, args)**

-    The inverse than above.
+    The inverse of above.
+Expects that the verbs fails.

 * **_AFT.assertVerbResponseEquals(api, verb, args, expectedResponse)**

-    Test that the call of a verb successfully returns and that verb's response is equals to the *expectedResponse*.
+    Test that the call of a verb successfully returns and that verb's response is equal to the *expectedResponse*.

 * **_AFT.assertVerbResponseEqualsError(api, verb, args, expectedResponse)**

-    The inverse than above.
+    The inverse of above.
+Expect an error on the verb call either on the verb or on the expected response.

 * **_AFT.assertVerbCb(api, verb, args, expectedResponse, callback)**